New GME® (2022) - Part 1. How has it changed?

 Peroxide Value (PV) test results

-The 2022 GME® samples were only 7.0-7.5 months post manufacturing when tested for rancidity, with test results of 39 and 62.
+The 2022 GME® samples were 7 - 18 months post manufacturing when tested for rancidity, with test results as high as 230.
 These test results are well above the maximum Peroxide Value(PV) of 10.
 Seven pre-2022 samples had been previously tested (2017-2019) with a mean test PV of 50 (ranging from 14 to 143).
 GME® has generally shown test results of far less robust shelf stability (lower PVs) than the other PetAg® products of Esbilac® and KMR®.
-Subsequent testing is needed to determine if the new formulation continues to demonstrate a further deterioration in shelf stability during the quoted 24-month product life span.
+Subsequent testing is needed to determine if the new formulation continues to demonstrate even further deterioration in shelf stability during the quoted 24-month product life span.

 Physical characteristics - artifacts [tests performed by WildAgain]